shatha6/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 * We removed some columns that are not needed for our analysis as bellow:
   - StandardHours: as it is a constant value of 80
   - Over18: as it is a constant value of Y
-  - DailyRate:
+  - DailyRate: The use of this column is not clear.
-  - HourlyRate:
+  - HourlyRate: The use of this column is not clear.
-  - MonthlyRate:
+  - MonthlyRate: The use of this column is not clear.
+  - StandardHours: It is always a constant value of 8
+  - Over18: It is always a constant value of Yes
+  - EmployeeCount: It is always a constant value of 1

 ## Research Questions:
 * What is the attrition rate for the company, and what are the factors that contribute to it?